xavierpuigf/virtualhome/README.md

 S. Li, X. Puig, C. Paxton, Y. Du, C. Wang, L. Fan, T. Chen, D. Huang, E. Akyürek, A. Anandkumar, J. Andreas, I. Mordatch, A. Torralba, Y. Zhu.<br/>
 NeurIPS 2022, Oral.<br/>

-If you plan to use the simulator, please consider citing this.
+If you plan to use the simulator, please cite both of the following papers (the first one introduced v1.0 and the second introduced v2.0, aka VirutalHome-Social):

 ```
 @inproceedings{puig2018virtualhome,